edmundhung/conform/packages/conform-zod/README.md

 This tries to infer constraint of each field based on the zod schema.
 This is useful for:

-1. Make it easy to style input using CSS, e.g. `:required`
+1. Making it easy to style input using CSS, e.g. `:required`
-2. Have some basic validation working before/without JS
+2. Having some basic validation working before/without JS

 ```tsx
 import { useForm } from '@conform-to/react';